DeepC2: AI-powered Covert Command and Control on OSNs: Introduction

-The contributions of this paper are summarized as follows: \begin{itemize} \item We introduce neural networks to solve the problem of hardcoding in C\&C communications.
-By using feature vectors of avatars and an AI model, it is easy for bots to find botmaster while hard for adversaries to locate botmaster in advance. \item We propose a method for embedding commands into natural semantic tweets to avoid anomalies caused by abnormal contents and conceal the intent of botmasters. \item We conduct experiments on Twitter to demonstrate the feasibility of the proposed methods and analyze its efficiency, capacity and security. \item We also discuss possible countermeasures to mitigate this kind of attack. \end{itemize}
+\begin{itemize} \item We propose a novel covert command and control scenario on OSNs. \item We introduce neural networks to solve the problem of reversible hard-coding in C\&C addressing.
+By using feature vectors and a model, it is easy for the malware to find the attacker while hard for defenders to locate the attacker in advance. \item We propose a method for embedding commands into natural semantic tweets to avoid anomalies caused by abnormal contents on OSNs. \item We present experiments on Twitter to demonstrate the feasibility of the proposed methods and analyze their performance and security. \end{itemize}

-The combination of AI and cyberattacks is considered to be an upward trend.
-We intend to provide a possible scenario for security researchers and vendors to prevent this kind of attack and prompt preparations in advance.
+\textbf{Ethical Considerations.} The combination of AI and network attacks is an upward trend.
+We cannot stop the evolution of cyberattacks, but we should draw attention to the defenses in advance.
+This work aims not to inspire malware authors to write more efficient malware but to motivate security researchers and vendors to find solutions for an emerging threat.
+To this end, we intend to provide this work to build a possible scenario to help prevent this kind of attack in advance.

 The remainder of this paper is structured as follows.
-Section \ref{sec:background} describes relevant backgrounds on the techniques in this work.
-Section \ref{sec:method} presents the methodology for building the covert C\&C channel.
-Detailed implementations of different parts are demonstrated in Section \ref{sec:imple}.
-Section \ref{sec:eva} is the evaluations on the experiments.
-Section \ref{sec:discuss} discusses possible contermeasures and options for attackers.
-Section \ref{sec:related} presents related works to this paper.
-Conclusions are summarized in Section \ref{sec:conclusion}.
+Section~\ref{sec:background} describes relevant backgrounds and related work.
+Section~\ref{sec:method} presents the methodology for building the covert C\&C channel.
+Detailed implementations are demonstrated in Section~\ref{sec:imple}.
+Section~\ref{sec:eva} is the evaluations on the experiments.
+Section~\ref{sec:discuss} discusses possible countermeasures.
+Conclusions are summarized in Section~\ref{sec:conclusion}.